model-checking/kani-verifier-blog/_posts/2022-09-22-internship-projects-2022-concrete-playback.md

 ### Concrete playback in action

-In order to run the concrete playback, we have to invoke Kani with the `--concrete-playback=<mode>` flag.
+In order to run concrete playback, we have to invoke Kani with the `--concrete-playback=<mode>` flag.
 Here, `mode` can be either `print` or `inplace`.
 Also, because concrete playback is an unstable feature, we'll need to pass `--enable-unstable` in addition to the other flags.